NTMQ20215237/Graduation-Research-1/GR1_My First Chatbot/README.md

         #Remember using these above commands in "Command Promt" Terminal which allows you to access to your virtual environment.

     - To run the chatbot: #Here you need to open at least 2 "Command Promt" Terminal which have access to the virtual environment.
-        - rasa run action -v    #Run this command in the first terminal and keep this running Now comeback to the first terminal then running:
+        - rasa run actions -v    #Run this command in the first terminal and keep this running Now comeback to the first terminal then running:
         - rasa shell            #Run the project.
 Now you can play "Rock,Paper,Scissors" with this chatbot. #Type 'rock'.